codepath/android_guides/Animations.md

  * [[Ripple Animation]] - Used provide an instantaneous visual confirmation at the point of contact when users interact with UI elements.
  * [[Circular Reveal Animation]] - Reveal is a new animation introduced in Android L that animates the view's clipping boundaries.
 Often used in conjunction with [[material floating action buttons|Floating Action Buttons]].

 Note that these animations require **lollipop or newer** and do not work on devices with an Android version less than API 21.
 Around 30% of devices have at least lollipop (Dec 2015), so the time spent using one of these animations requires thought to determine if it is worth the effort.
+Refer to this [Material Animations sample app](https://github.com/lgvalle/Material-Animations) for detailed explanations with examples.

 ## Particle Effects